Audacity Tour Guide

 4. Faster ways to do things - shortcuts and Macros

-5. Changing the loudness of your audio - fades, Amplify, pan and gain
+5. Changing the loudness of your audio - fades, Amplify, Pan and Gain/Volume

 6. Noise in your audio - reducing, adding, fine tuning